 The owners of the nursing home now face civil lawsuits because of neglect.

-Anyone entrusting the life of an elderly relative to a nursing home expects that employees will look after their loved one with appropriate care.
-Any neglect or abuse that results in a resident's deterioration in health or sudden death is a violation of trust.
+Anyone entrusting the life of an elderly relative to a nursing home expects that employees will look after their loved ones with appropriate care.
+Any neglect or abuse that results in a resident’s deterioration in health or sudden death is a violation of trust.
 Fortunately, the victim of nursing home abuse or neglect can file a personal injury lawsuit, and family members can file a wrongful death lawsuit if their relative dies.